Alondono97/blog.alondono.me/about.markdown

 ---
 # Hey There!

 I am Alejandro, a software engineer and writer.
 Feel free to reach out and follow me on [twitter](https://twitter.com/alondono97).
+You can view some of my other projects and experience on my [Github](https://github.com/Alondono97) or my [resume](assets/pdfs/alejandro_londono_resume_2022_.pdf).

 The spirit of this blog is "thinking in public".
 I use it to structure my thoughts on topics I'm interested in.
 I enjoy writing long form <a href="/blog">essay style posts</a> as well as <a href="/fiction">fictional short stories</a>.